Are you creating content like a business or a publisher

 If someone sees a post of yours and enjoys it, you want to make sure they see more of it.
 If they’ve only just discovered you they might not remember your name.
 It’s up to you to engrave it in their brain.

-So how to create content like a media publisher?
+So how do you create content like a media publisher?